 This is the real deal, the genuine article; true grit!
 Centuries-old specimen of California's majestic Mount Shasta.
-In the 1780s, when Mt.
-Shasta erupted, these volcanic pumice stones started out as globs of molten lava that were flung miles high during eruption and then rounded aerodynamically by nature on its way back to earth.
+Mt Shasta ⛰ was long thought to have erupted in 1786, but recent carbon dating puts it much further back, to about 1250 AD!
+These volcanic pumice stones started out as globs of molten lava that were flung miles high during eruption and then rounded aerodynamically by nature on its way back to earth.
 Volcanic pumice is a time-honored tool for filing down foot calluses.
 "Loofa rock" for general surface dead-skin exfoliation.

 Facts about Mt Shasta: Mount Shasta is an active stratovolcano at the southern end of the Cascade Range in Siskiyou County, California.
 At an elevation of 14,179 feet, it is the second-highest peak (after Mt.
 Rainier) in the Cascades and the fifth-highest in the state.
 Mt.
-Shasta is officially designated sister mountain to Japan's Mount Fuji and noted the world over for its majesty and believed powerful metaphysical properties.
+Shasta is officially designated sister mountain to Japan's Mount Fuji and noted the world over for its majesty.

 How to care for your pumice stone: soak in hot soapy water, scrub with a wire brush.
 Drying your pumice in the sun will purify and re-energize it.
 Your stone should last for years if well cared for.